 Do you take studio photos?

-I currently do not take studio photos, as I prefer to specialize my photography in graduation photos, wedding photos - which don't require a studio setup.
+I currently do not take studio photos but can rent a studio upon request.
+I prefer to specialize my photography in natural light graduation photos and wedding photos - which don't require a studio setup.
 I do hope to open my own studio in the future, mostly for consultations and meet and greets.

 Want to hear more about my journey with photography?